lbjornbak/JavaServer_Base/README.md

 # JavaServer_Base
 A simple HttpClient class that allows you to make HTTP GET requests to a specified host and port and retrieve the response, including the status code, response headers, and message body.
 It's a basic implementation of an HTTP client using Java's Socket class for network communication.
-A simple HTTP server using Java's ServerSocket class.
+A simple HTTPServer using Java's ServerSocket class.
 The server listens on port 8080 for incoming connections, and when a connection is established, it handles a basic HTTP response.

 HttpClient:
   Instance Variables: